---library Generate a library instead of an executable.
-Appends .c/.h to the name indicated by the -o option to determine output file names.

--o outfile Where to write the result.
-If the source program is named foo.fut, this defaults to foo.

---safe Ignore unsafe in program and perform safety checks unconditionally.

--v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.
+-h Print help text to standard output and exit. library Generate a library instead of an executable.
+Appends . c/. h to the name indicated by the $-\circ$ option to determine output file names. -o outfile Where to write the result.
+If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
+Werror Treat warnings as errors.